ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 In most cases, joining a forum group automatically subscribes you to related posts.

 Want to create a group?
-Request it on the `forum <https://forum.ansible.com/t/requesting-a-forum-group/503>`_.
+Request it in the `forum topic <https://forum.ansible.com/t/requesting-a-forum-group/503>`_.

 .. _communication_irc: